 If you believe the notice is not accurate, you can appeal the decision.
 If you were overpaid because of an error, you might be able to ask for a waiver to avoid repaying all or some of the benefits you received by mistake.
 In most cases, you will have to prove financial hardship to receive a waiver or to negotiate a payment plan.

 In most states, you will be entitled to a hearing to consider your appeal.
 A hearing is an informal proceeding held before an administrative law judge.
 Based on the evidence presented at the hearing, the judge will decide whether you are entitled to—or eligible for—unemployment insurance benefits.

 At the hearing, you, your employer, and any witnesses for either side may testify.
 The testimony will be recorded.
 Either side can also present papers or other physical evidence.

 Review the Process

-These contain general and state-specific information on unemployment overpayment, unemployment compensation and benefits.
+State unemployment laws contain general and state-specific information on unemployment overpayment, unemployment compensation, and benefits.
 Contact your state unemployment office for a determination of your specific circumstances and clarification about how overpayment is handled your state.
 Remember that state laws vary.

 New York State Department of Labor.
 "Overpayment and Penalties."
 Accessed April 23, 2020.